 Interest rates remain low

-Mortgage interest rates in Ireland remain very low, fuelling strong housing demand.
-In October 2017:
+Mortgage interest rates in Ireland remain very low, fueling strong housing demand.
+In September 2018:

-- The average interest rate for housing loans with maturity of up to 1 year was 3.08%, slightly up from 3.02% in the same period last year.
+- The average interest rate for housing loans with maturity of up to 1 year was 2.39%, up from 2.07% in the same period last year.

-- The average interest rate for housing loans with maturity of over 5 years was 2.55%, down from 2.63% a year ago.
+- The average interest rate for housing loans with maturity of over 5 years was 2.51%, slightly down from 2.6% a year ago.

 Interest rates on outstanding mortgages in Ireland have typically reflected movements in the ECB rate.
-However, during the past three years these rates have somewhat diverged, especially for housing loans with shorter maturity.
+However, during the past four years these rates have somewhat diverged, especially for housing loans with shorter maturity.

 On January 27, 2015, the central bank introduced new regulations to limit mortgage lending in the country, in order to "increase the resilience of the banking and household sectors to the property market and to reduce the risk of bank credit and house price spirals from developing in the future".
-The measures were subsequently reviewed in 2016 and 2017.
-Based on the review conducted by the central bank in November 2017, the following rules will be effective January 2018:
+The measures were subsequently reviewed annually.
+Based on the review conducted by the central bank in November 2018, the following rules will be effective January 2019: